Types of Mattresses

 Foam Mattresses

 “Foam” is a rather broad category.
-By some definitions it would also include memory foam and latex foam, however, I think it makes sense to think of the three as distinct and separate groups.
-This type of foam mattress include poly foams (basic, custom, proprietary, responsive, advanced, etc.) and also include mattresses that use a combination of different foams, for examples a layer of responsive poly foam + a layer of memory foam.
+By some definitions, it would also include memory foam and latex foam.
+But I’ll get more specific with these beds a little further down.
+This type of foam mattress includes poly foams (basic, custom, proprietary, responsive, advanced, etc.), which are synthetic foams.
+Under this umbrella are mattresses that use a combination of different foams — for example, a layer of responsive poly foam and a layer of memory foam.

 Example: Leesa